-Limit “screen time” to 1 to 2 hours each day.
+Limit “screen time” to 1 hour each day.
 This includes time spent watching TV, playing video games, using the computer, and texting.
 If your child has a TV, computer, or video game console in the bedroom, consider replacing it with a music player.
 For many kids, dancing and singing are fun ways to get moving.

 Limit sugary drinks.
 Soda, juice, and sports drinks lead to unhealthy weight gain and tooth decay.
 Water and low-fat or nonfat milk are best to drink.
-In moderation (no more than 8 to 12 ounces daily), 100% fruit juice is okay.
+In moderation (no more than 8 to 12 ounces daily), 100% fruit juice is OK.
 Save soda and other sugary drinks for special occasions.

 Have at least one family meal together each day.
 Busy schedules often limit time for sitting and talking.
 Sitting and eating together allows for family time.
 It also lets you see what and how your child eats.